-303.03-Erosion and Siltation Control and Stormwater Pollution Prevention
+303.03--Erosion and Siltation Control.

-The Contractor shall control erosion, siltation, and stormwater pollution through the use of the temporary devices and methods specified herein or as is otherwise necessary.
-The Engineer reserves the right to require other temporary measures not specifically described herein to correct an erosion, siltation or pollution condition.
+Erosion and siltation shall be controlled through the use of the devices and methods specified herein or as is otherwise necessary.
+The Department reserves the right to require other temporary measures not specifically described herein to correct an erosion or siltation condition.

-Erosion, siltation control, and pollution prevention devices and measures shall be maintained in a functional condition at all times.
-Temporary and permanent erosion and siltation control and pollution prevention measures shall be inspected in accordance with Section 107.16(e).
-The Contractor shall make a daily review of the location of all erosion, siltation control and pollution prevention measures to ensure that they are properly located for effectiveness.
+Erosion and siltation control devices and measures shall be maintained in a functional condition at all times.
+Temporary and permanent erosion and siltation control measures shall be inspected after each rainfall and at least daily during periods of prolonged rainfall.
+Deficiencies shall be immediately corrected.
+The Contractor shall make a daily review of the location of silt fences and filter barriers to ensure that they are properly located for effectiveness.
 Where deficiencies exist, corrections shall be made immediately as approved or directed by the Engineer.

 When erosion and siltation control devices function by using wet storage, sediments shall be removed when the wet storage volume has been reduced by 50 percent.
 Sediments shall be removed from dewatering basins when the excavated volume has been reduced by 50 percent.
 Sediments shall be removed from all other erosion and siltation control devices when capacity, height, or depth has been reduced by 50 percent.
-Removed sediment shall be properly disposed of in accordance with Section 106.04.
-Sediment deposits remaining in place after the device is no longer required shall be removed or dressed to conform to the existing grade, then prepared and seeded in accordance with Section 603.
+Removed sediment shall be disposed of in accordance with the requirements of Section 106.04.
+Sediment deposits remaining in place after the device is no longer required shall be dressed to conform with the existing grade, prepared, and seeded in accordance with the requirements of Section 603.

-Geotextile fabric that has decomposed or has become ineffective and is still needed shall be replaced.
-Temporary erosion and sediment control devices except brush silt barriers shall be removed within 30 days after final site stabilization or after the temporary devices are no longer needed as determined by the Engineer.
+Geotextile fabric that has decomposed or becomes ineffective and is still needed shall be replaced.
+In addition, temporary erosion and sediment control devices except brush silt barriers shall be removed within 30 days after final site stabilization or after the temporary devices are no longer needed as determined by the Engineer.

 - (a) Earth Berms and Slope Drains: The top of earthwork shall be shaped to permit runoff of rainwater.
 Temporary earth berms shall be constructed and compacted along the top edges of embankments to intercept runoff water.
-Temporary Berms and temporary dikes are to be stabilized immediately following installation.
+Temporary berms and temporary dikes are to be stabilized immediately following installation.
 Temporary slope drains shall be provided to intercept runoff and adequately secured to prevent movement.
 Slope drains may be flexible or rigid but shall be capable of being readily shortened or extended.
-A portable flume shall be provided at the entrance to temporary slope drains. - (b) Soil Stabilization: Soil stabilization shall be initiated on any portion of the project where clearing, grading, excavation or other land disturbing activities have permanently ceased or where land disturbing activities have been temporarily suspended for an anticipated duration of greater than 14 days, or upon completion of grading operations for a specific area.
-Soil stabilization shall begin as soon as practicable, but not later than the next business day (Monday through Friday excluding State holidays) following the day when land disturbing activities temporarily or permanently ceased.
-Initiation of stabilization activities include, but is not limited to 1) prepping the soil for vegetative or non-vegetative stabilization, 2) applying mulches or other non-vegetative products to exposed soil, 3) seeding or planting the exposed area

-4) starting any of the above activities on a portion of the area to be stabilized but not on the entire area or 5) finalizing arrangements to have the stabilization product fully installed within the time frame for completing stabilization.
-Temporary or permanent soil stabilization shall be completed within 7 days after initiation.
-Areas excluded from this requirement include areas within 100 feet of the limits of ordinary high water or a delineated wetland, which shall be continuously prosecuted until completed and stabilized immediately upon completion of the work in each impacted area.
+A portable flume shall be provided at the entrance to temporary slope drains. - (b) Soil stabilization: Soil stabilization shall be applied within 7 days after attaining the appropriate grading increment for that stage of the construction operations, or upon suspension of grading operations for an anticipated duration of greater than 15 days, or upon completion of grading operation for a specific areal Areas excluded from this requirement include areas within 100 feet of the limits or ordinary high water or a delineated wetland which shall be continuously prosecuted until completed and stabilized immediately upon completion of the work in each impacted area.
 Soil stabilization includes: temporary and permanent seeding, riprap, aggregate, sod, mulching, and soil stabilization blankets and matting in conjunction with seeding.
-The applicable type of soil stabilization shall depend upon the location of areas requiring stabilization, time of year (season), weather conditions, and stage of construction operations.
+The applicable type of soil stabilization shall depend upon the location of areas requiring stabilization, time of year (season), weather conditions and stage of construction operations.

 Cut and fill slopes shall be shaped and topsoiled where specified.
-Seed and mulch shall be applied in accordance with Section 603 as the work progresses in the following sequence:
+Seed and mulch shall be applied in accordance with the requirements of Section 603 as the work progresses in the following sequence: